 Dealing with leadership and management challenges is a lonely place.
-Share common issues with the same small group, assisted by an expert moderator.
+Share common issues with the same small group at regular meetings, assisted by an expert moderator.
 Having a safe place to tap into the wisdom of peers can feel like salvation...

 How do peer groups work?

 Around eight members from different firms, meeting every six weeks from 8:30am to 10:00am

 Richard Thorby, an executive coach and former managing partner, acts as moderator